oven wave logo

 • Rinse the vents with clean water and dry them thoroughly with a clean cloth.

-• Plug in the oven and turn it on to ensure that the air vents are now clear and the oven is functioning properly.
+• Plug in the oven and turn it on to ensure the air vents are clear and the oven is functioning properly.

 Remember to clean the air vents regularly to prevent clogging in the future.
 Keeping the air vents clean will ensure that your oven operates efficiently and that your food cooks evenly.